-Please note: there is no fee for a family to be placed on our waiting list.
+Please note, there is no fee for a family to be placed on our waiting list.

-Available child care spaces are to be filled by families on the waiting list according to the ordinance of sequential dates as indicated on their child care request as well as according to the family's needs, and provider availability.
-However, priority will be given to: families transferring from other YMCA Child Care Programs or siblings of registered children.
+Available child care spaces are to be filled by families on the waiting list according to the ordinance of sequential dates as indicated on their child care request.
+However, priority will be given to: families transferring from other YMCA Child Care Centres, children attending the school where we have a school-age program, and siblings of YMCA registered children.

-When a space becomes available, the first person on the waiting list is contacted by the Self-employed Home Child Care Provider and asked if they are interested in the space or if they would prefer to remain on the waiting list.
+When a space becomes available, the first person on the waiting list is contacted and asked if they are interested in the space or if they would prefer to remain on the waiting list.
 If they cannot be reached, contact will be attempted again the next business day.
-If they cannot be reached or do not return our call within 24 hours, the next person on the list will be contacted.
-A family has 24 hours after initial contact has been made to confirm their acceptance of the child care interview.
+If they cannot be reached, or do not return our call within 24 hours, the next person on the list will be contacted.
+A family has 24 hours after initial contact has been made to confirm their acceptance of the child care space.
 Families on the waitlist can contact the supervisor at any time to determine their standing on the waiting list.